 Method A: When the TSP has access to device data as sent from the device.

-- Simply assign the HEX-encoded string to the
+- Assign the HEX-encoded string to the

 measurement